-Let’s start off my list of the best Paris day trips with Champagne, a wine region of France that makes the bubble of the same name.
+Let’s start off my list of day trips from Paris with Champagne, a wine region of France that makes the bubbly of the same name.
 Its location in the northeastern part of the country gives it the ideal weather and temperature for the best grapes in the world to grow.
 Most tourists go to Champagne to visit the vineyards and to taste the local wine, but drinking Champagne isn’t the only fun activity you can do in this part of France.

 If you get tired of sampling the wine, you can also stop by Reims on your way.
 There you will see famous historical landmarks such as the Palais du Tau, a 17th-century royal and episcopal palace that is also a national monument, the Basilique Saint-Remi, a 6th-century abbey that also houses a collection of historical relics and art, and the Porte de Mars, an ancient Roman arch that dates back to the 3rd century.